Skip to main content

 – Parliament building, which are part of the design covering 1.8 million square meters.

-Extensive archeological investigations of historical periods ranging from Canaanite (3,000- 1200 B.C) to ottoman (1516-1918 A.D) have been revealed.
+Extensive archaeological investigations of historical periods ranging from Canaanite (3,000- 1200 B.C) to ottoman (1516-1918 A.D) have been revealed.

-• Beiteddine & Deir El Kamar tour
+Beiteddine & Deir El Kamar

 Visit Beiteddine palace and the summer residence of the Lebanese president.
 Lunch then to Deir-El Kamar, Visit the wax museum of Marie Baz, Our lady of the tell church, the Kaissariya Caravan Seray.

-Beiteddine
+About Beiteddine

 Forty-three kilometers from Beirut stands this magnificent palace built at the beginning of the 19th century by Emir Bechir II, who reigned over Lebanon for more than 50 years.
 With its arcades, galleries and rooms decorated by artists from Lebanon, Damascus and Italy, this building is a model of eastern architecture.